bilgino/angularforddd/README.md

 ![](src/assets/images/Mapper_Response.png)

 For example, HATEOAS forms hyperlinks between external resources to make transitions through the application state by navigating hyperlinks.
-However, mapping hyperlinks to a client-side domain model is not possible!
-In addition to consuming REST APIs very often multiple HTTP request need to be sent asynchronously to assemble a model for a specific use case in the presentation layer.
-If the applied HATEOAS implementation pattern forms interconnected hyperlinks in a response object, it would limit the user interface to incorporate with the REST API in a synchronous way.
+However, mapping hyperlinks to a client-side domain model is not desirable!
+In addition to consuming REST APIs, very often multiple HTTP request need to be sent asynchronously to assemble a model for a specific use case in the presentation layer.
+If the applied HATEOAS implementation pattern forms hyperlinks in a response schema, it would limit the user interface to incorporate with REST APIs synchronously.
 UX designers usually don't model their interaction, navigation and screen patterns around HATEOAS.
-Furthermore, the Angular router engine doesn't comply well with the URI templates of HATEOAS patterns.
+Furthermore, the Angular router engine doesn't comply well with the URI templates of HATEOAS  implementation patterns.
 HATEOAS has its advantages as well as disadvantages.
-Even though the router in Angular complies with the navigational behaviour of hypermedia, you should avoid HATEOAS APIs for Angular SPA applications!
+Even though the router in Angular complies with the navigational behaviour of hypermedia APIs, you should avoid HATEOAS for Angular SPA applications!

 **» Domain model**<br/>